cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

 `ssh_inbound_cidr`, `db_inbound_cidr` and `monitoring_inbound_cidr` or define inbound
 rules using variables `ssh_inbound_security_group` and `db_inbound_security_group`.
 Beware that defining CIDR and security group rules at the same time is not allowed.
-See the variables documentation in the [module's documentation page](https://registry.terraform.io/modules/cyralinc/sidecar-ec2/aws/latest) for more information.
+See the input variables documentation in the [module's input section](https://registry.terraform.io/modules/cyralinc/sidecar-ec2/aws/latest?tab=inputs) for more information.

 In case the databases you are protecting with the Cyral sidecar also live on AWS, make sure to